JoshMance/sediment-core-analysis/README.md

 ## Contributing

 Contributions are welcome once the architectural foundations are complete.
-Until then, the focus is on establishing a stable API and reproducible analysis pipeline.
+Until then, the focus is on establishing a stable MVP with a reproducible analysis pipeline.

 ---